 This option requires a server running Windows Server 2016 or newer.

-Enabling this option displays the Server URL field.
+Enabling this option displays the Server URL text box.

 Server URL Enter the URL for your custom Health Attestation server.
-Secure Boot Disabled
+Secure Boot deactivated

-Enable to flag compromised device status when Secure Boot is disabled on the device.
+Enable to flag compromised device status when Secure Boot is deactivated on the device.

 Secure Boot forces the system to boot to a factory trusted state.
 When Secure Boot is enabled, the core components used to boot the machine must have the correct cryptographic signatures that the OEM trusts.
 The UEFI firmware verifies the trust before it allows the machine to start.
 Secure boot prevents the startup if any it detects any tampered files.